Refer Now

 Samaritan Healthcare & Hospice’s SamariTeen volunteers helped organize this year’s event on Saturday, November 18 at the Crowne Plaza Philadelphia/Cherry Hill.
 By day’s end, 39 volunteer drivers had picked up 136 baskets containing 570 meals from the hotel’s loading dock to deliver to Samaritan Healthcare & Hospice patients and their families, including patients and families at Samaritan’s two inpatient hospice centers in Voorhees and Mt.
 Holly.

 The baskets, colorfully draped by table runners sewn by area volunteers, included: turkey dinners provided by the culinary team of the Crowne Plaza, pies, placemats, and sparkling cider.
 Crafted table decorations created by the SamariTeens, area Brownie troops, school groups, and community volunteers, added whimsical charm.
-These baskets – true labors of love – allow families to enjoy their precious time together without the worry of preparing a traditional holiday meal, explains Sally Cezo, Samaritan’s director of volunteer services.
+These baskets – true labors of love – allow families to enjoy their precious time together without the worry of preparing a traditional holiday meal, explains Sally Cezo, Samaritan’s former director of volunteer services.

 This year’s project was made possible through the support of Neil Dinsfriend, Crowne Plaza director of catering and conference services, and his staff, and the following community donors: Church & Dwight Co.
 Inc., John and Kate Gillespie, and Moorestown Rotary Charities.